-Joseph S. Brzozowski was born in 1916 to Anthony and Anna Zamen.
+Joseph S. Brzozowski was born on May 5, 1916 to Anthony and Anna Zamen.
 Both parents died when Joseph was two years old from influenza.
 He was raised by foster parents Joseph and Tillie Schrafren who lived in East Coventry Township, Pennsylvania.

 Joseph attended school in Coatesville but left before completion and moved to California where he found employment with a railroad.
 He married in California but his wife died two years later, after which he returned home.